sideeffects/SideFXLabs/README.md

 ![SideFXLabs logo](https://github.com/sideeffects/SideFXLabs/blob/Development/help/icons/sidefxlabs_full.png)
 # SideFX Labs - Houdini 19.5

 SideFX Labs is a completely free, open-source toolset geared towards assisting Houdini users with a variety of tasks commonly used for digital content creation.
 It is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts and more.
 The toolset is currently maintained by Mai Ao, Danicka Oglesby, Alan Gordie, and Christos Stavridis.
-It also receives a lot of contributions from the always-active Houdini community.
-The toolset originates from the GameDevelopmentToolset, which got a re-launch in the Houdini 18.0 release.
-To get automatic bi-weekly updates, subscribe to the following thread: [Update Thread](https://www.sidefx.com/forum/topic/70854/)
+It also receives a lot of contributions from the always active Houdini community.
+The toolset originated from the GameDevelopmentToolset, which was rebranded in the Houdini 18.0 release.
+To get automatic bi-weekly updates, subscribe to the our [update log](https://www.sidefx.com/forum/topic/70854/).

+# Roadmap
+Please visit our [Public Roadmap](https://portal.productboard.com/sidefx/1-sidefx-labs-public-roadmap/) to see what we are working on.
+You can also vote on features or submit feature ideas.

 # Installation

+The following instructions are based on the **Windows OS**.
+Please adapt them accordingly to your OS.

 ## Method 1 (Personal): Houdini Launcher